"

 6 9

 Another type of graph that is useful for specific data values is a line graph.
-In the particular line graph shown in [link], the x-axis (horizontal axis) consists of data values and the y-axis (vertical axis) consists of frequency points.
+In the particular line graph shown in the next example, the x-axis (horizontal axis) consists of data values and the y-axis (vertical axis) consists of frequency points.
 The frequency points are connected using line segments.

 In a survey, 40 mothers were asked how many times per week a teenager must be reminded to do his or her chores.
-The results are shown in [link] and in [link].
+The results are shown below in a table and line graph.

 0 2